syl20bnr/spacemacs-elpa-mirror/melpa/emacsshot-readme.txt

 which does as =emacsshot-snap-window= but includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: =M-x customize-group emacsshot=.
+Note that the file-suffix defines the image-format under which the file gets stored.

-It's even possible to add a timestamp to the filename as postfix.
+It's possible to add a timestamp to the filename as postfix.
 See =M-x customize-variable emacsshot-with-timestamp=.

 It might be a good idea to bind the functions to a key.
 This can